Practice Emit with Flashcards, Spelling and Quizzes

 The verb 'emit' has its etymological roots in Latin.
 It is derived from the Latin word 'emittere,' which is a combination of 'ex,' meaning 'out,' and 'mittere,' meaning 'to send.'
 In its original Latin form, 'emittere' meant 'to send out' or 'to discharge.'
 Over time, the term 'emit' made its way into the English language, retaining its fundamental meaning of releasing or discharging something, often in the form of energy, particles, sound, or light.
 'Emit' is used to describe various processes where something is sent out or given off, emphasizing the act of putting forth or radiating specific elements or phenomena from a source, reflecting its Latin origins in the concept of sending out or discharging.

-Find the meaning of emit:
+Find the correct meaning of the verb emit:

 Try Again!